As teams grow in complexity, becoming more diverse, dynamic, and dispersed, organizations are searching for ways to improve their performance.

 - Treasure hunts are always popular and can take many forms.
 They can be performed in various locations, either using maps or following a set of clues.

 We have many useful tools for team building, strengthening communication, and creating understanding within teams.
-Here are six to try out:
+Here are two more to try out:

 - If you’re looking for more science-based ways to help others communicate better, this collection contains 17 validated positive communication tools for practitioners.
 Use them to help others improve their communication skills and form deeper and more positive relationships.